the Historic Allis Ranch

 A portion of this ranch is now protected by a conservation easement that adjoins Greenland Open Space. ~ information courtesy of the Larkspur Historical Society.

-Charles Allis and his wife, Wilhelminia (Minnie) Steimle, along with their seven children, were the original homesteaders, famers and ranchers, of this beautiful Historic Allis Ranch.
+Historical photo showing Charles Allis and his wife, Wilhelminia (Minnie) Steimle, along with their seven children.
+They were the original homesteaders, farmers, ranchers, of this beautiful, Historic Allis Ranch.. and so, the name remains!

 Suzanne and Dwight are honored to continue the legacy left by the Allis family.
-Together with their five children, they raise beef cattle, Jersey/Guernsey milk cows, Nubian milk goats, laying hens, keep horses & honey bees, finish hogs, and we teach, share, promote health and wellness with our community.
+They are the current owners, farmers, ranchers of the Historic Allis Ranch, and together they have five children.
+Suzanne and Dwight raise beef cattle, dairy cows, dairy goats, laying hens, finish hogs, keep horses & honey bees.. and they teach, share, promote wellness in the community.

 While the future is seldom certain, the Allis Ranch will always be an agriculture way of life.
-It is under an agriculture land trust easement, and will never be developed for any reason.
-We are proud to continue the agriculture responsibilities of supplying our community with farm fresh, pure quality, humanely raised, local ranch products.
+The Ranch is under a land trust, agriculture, conservation agreement, and will never be developed.
+Suzanne and Dwight are thankful to continue the agriculture responsibilities of supplying the community with farm fresh, pure quality, humanely raised, local foods & products!